 In this blog, we’ll take a look at what are the costs related to user experience and especially when that great UX is not delivered with an app, game or mobile website.
 And these ‘costs’ are not all tangible and necessarily measurable due to unknowns.
 Let’s take a look!

-User Experience can be perceived in many ways and in today’s agile and devops-driven mobile app development world, user experience is one of those metrics that is not tangible and hard to measure.
-However, user feedback, ratings, overall success, revenue generation and few other things are those great indicators whether the user experience is positive and genuinely built into your mobile products.
+User Experience can be perceived in many ways and in today’s agile and DevOps-driven mobile app development world, the user experience is one of those metrics that is not tangible and hard to measure.
+However, user feedback, ratings, overall success, revenue generation, and few other things are those great indicators whether the user experience is positive and genuinely built into your mobile products.

 Agile development methodologies are a natural fit for mobile app development and despite most of the app development is done using principles of agile methodology you still see many more traditional organizations relying on the waterfall model – or some form of its variation.
 As we’ve been advocating agile and mobile DevOps culture and processes for all application development, there are also few points that should be discussed when it comes to user experience.
 And now only how to built great user experience in but also how to monitor and get those vital metrics observed out of that outcome.

 Impact of Bad User Experience

 The vast majority of mobile app developers have got that right: user experience is extremely important in order for apps to be successful and great revenue generators.
 But getting user experience design and creation in your process – whether you are building an app, game or website – the process of building better user experience must be in.
 How can mobile developers add user experience and monitoring the success of it in their development process and how to get started with it?

 Luckily, there are great mobile monitoring solutions available for native applications, games and mobile websites to ensure that user experience is meet and mobile products can generate revenue.
 But this must be adopted early in the process, while the product is still under the development.